-RESEARCH SCOPE AND MOTIVATIONS
+RESEARCH SCOPE AND MOTIVATION

-By focusing on how works of art undermine strict divisions between categories of “man” and “woman,” my dissertation will construct a more capacious picture of gender in American art after World War II than has been presented in the field of art history thus far.
-Transgender art history is a nascent discipline emerging from works of scholarship and criticism like those in the 2017 anthology Trap Door: Trans Cultural Production and the Politics of Visibility that problematize the very idea of visibility within objects of contemporary transgender culture.
-A few scholars, such as Roland Betancourt in his forthcoming book Byzantine Intersectionality: Sexuality, Gender, and Race in the Middle Ages are working to add historical depth to this emerging subfield of art history.
-I aim to do just the same within the more recent past of US-American art.
+By focusing on how these works of art undermine strict and stable divisions between categories of “man” and “woman,” this book will construct a more capacious picture of gender in art than the field of art history has offered thus far by contributing to the growth of the subfield of transgender art history.
+Transgender visibility in art has largely occurred outside of traditional art history through the 2017 anthology Trap Door: Trans Cultural Production and the Politics of Visibility and earlier work by Jay Prosser and Jack Halberstam.
+However, a few scholars—including Roland Betancourt in his 2020 book Byzantine Intersectionality: Sexuality, Gender, and Race in the Middle Ages and David Getsy in his 2015 book Abstract Bodies—are working to bring historical depth to this growing subfield of art history.
+I aim to do the same within the recent past of US-American art.